thinreports/documentation/README.md

 If you find mistakes or improvements of [thinreports.org/documentation](http://www.thinreports.org/documentation), please report it [here](https://github.com/thinreports/documentation/issues/new).

-### Improve translation quality
+### Improve quality of translation

 Thinreports Documentation uses Google Translate in order to translate japanese contents in other language.
-However the translation quality is not very high in most cases.
+However quality of translation is not very high in most cases.

 If you find problems or improvements in the translation result, **please help for improvement** in the following way: